Róbert Abraham Ottósson: Biography

-Ottósson was born was born in Berlin, the son of the noted ethnomusicologist Otto Abraham and his wife, Lise Golm.
+Ottósson was born was born in Berlin to a German-Jewish family, him being the son of the noted ethnomusicologist Otto Abraham and his wife, Lise Golm.
 Abraham received a thorough musical upbringing, studying piano and theory at the Klindworth-Scharwenka Conservatory, and eventually studying composition and conducting at the Berlin Academy of Music.
 Although Abraham was raised in the Protestant faith, his parents were both of Jewish heritage, and he left Germany in 1934.

 He initially went to Paris, where he attended a conducting course led by Hermann Scherchen.
 Thereafter he continued to Copenhagen, where he hoped to receive a work permit.
 He failed to obtain it, despite help from friends and colleagues, including the academic Lis Jacobsen.
 Consequently Ottósson sailed to Iceland in late 1935, where he would live and work until his death.

 Ottósson was advised to start a career in the town of Akureyri, where he would be attract less scrutiny from police and politicians.
 Iceland had a strict anti-immigration policy in the years leading up to World War II.
 Most refugees from Nazi Germany were denied asylum; Ottósson was allowed to stay.
 He founded his own choir in Akureyri.
 Opposition from locals, particularly from the composer and conductor Björgvin Guðmundsson, led Ottósson to move to Reykjavík in 1940.
 There, he worked as a conductor, pianist, and teacher.
 Among the ensembles he conducted was the National Radio Choir (1948-1950).
 He also conducted the first performance of the Iceland Symphony Orchestra in March 1950.
 In 1959, he became the first conductor of the Philharmonia Choral Society (Söngsveitin Fílharmónía).
 With them he conducted the Icelandic premieres of many key works, including Beethoven's Symphony No. 9 and Missa solemnis, Igor Stravinsky's Symphony of Psalms, Carl Orff's Carmina Burana, Verdi's Requiem, and Brahms' A German Requiem.